 - Working on projects to support circular and regenerative economies locally, nationally or internationally

-- Apply social–ecological systems science and understandings in all work settings to improve relationships humans have with other species and the natural environment
+- Applying social–ecological systems science and understandings in all work settings to improve relationships humans have with other species and the natural environment

 Social and environmental impact assessments are important tools for analyzing and managing both the intended and unintended consequences of development projects on human and ecological systems in order to bring about a more equitable and sustainable social ecological system.
-This class incorporates an understanding of the history and concepts of the three levels of impact assessments (micro, mezzo, and macro) into the research process that is the core of social impact assessments.
-Students prepare and evaluate social ecological impact assessments through learning to identify and define problems, select theoretical frameworks appropriate to the problem, identify research questions, design a study appropriate for the identified questions, gather and analyze data, and write the final assessment.
-Particular attention is paid to assessing the effects of interventions on vulnerable populations.
-Other topics will focus on the practical aspects of project team selection and management, timelines, and the communication of findings to stakeholders.
+This class incorporates an understanding of the history and concepts of the three levels of impact assessments (micro, mezzo and macro) into the research process that is the core of social impact assessments.
+You will be able to prepare and evaluate social ecological impact assessments by learning to identify and define problems, select theoretical frameworks appropriate to the problem, identify research questions, design a study appropriate for the identified questions, gather and analyze data and write a final assessment.

 Explore some of our field education locations with a focus on ecological justice